Cyclokitty/100DaysOfCode2/log.md

 A bit of recursion but mostly it was about my robot.

 Played some more with arduino and johnny-five.
 And enjoyed watching some videos about a cooler that can follow someone and several nerf gun mods.

+# Day 24: June 14, 2017

+So, I learned today never ever just pick some trim pot out of your electronics supply kit and willy-nilly shove it into your breadboard.

+I have a wrecked breadboard.

+I did eventually get the lcd screen working with johnny-five and node.

+I'm still not getting the right order and timing of commands.
+I'm making a magic8ball bot and the script immediately runs the button click before the button is ever clicked.

+Then I found out the little Nano's do not have enough memory to run the standard firmata to run johnny-five. sigh.
+I'll keep those for the khan academy c++ spider bot project as originally planned.

+Tomorrow, solder practice.
+I need to solder the header pins to the mkr1000.